deepchecks/monitoring/docs/source/user-guide/tabular/tabular_production.rst

     ...     timestamps=prod_data['datestamp'],
     ...     predictions=prod_predictions
     ... )
-    10000 new samples were successfully logged.
+    10000 new samples sent.
-    10000 new samples were successfully logged.
+    10000 new samples sent.
-    10000 new samples were successfully logged.
+    10000 new samples sent.
-    10000 new samples were successfully logged.
+    10000 new samples sent.
-    2225 new samples were successfully logged.
+    2225 new samples sent.
+    Upload finished successfully but might take time to ingest into the system, see http://.../configuration/models for status.

 Sample Upload